Product

 This law became known as the California Consumer Privacy Act (CCPA), the most comprehensive privacy law in the United States to date and designed to give Californian consumers more control over their personal information.

-Key provisions of the CCPA include the following new data protection measures for consumers:
+Key provisions of the CCPA include the following data protection measures for consumers:

 • Right to access information - access to the "what, who, and why" of their personal information.